srcimon/screwbox/docs/docs/core-modules/graphics/index.md

 ### Order of drawing tasks

-The order of drawing tasks is set by the execution order of the `EntitySystem`.
+Drawing order plays a major role when handling game graphics.
-Learn more about the execution order of entity systems in [Environment](../environment.md#execution-order).
+Game objects should be rendered in foreground of the floor.
-The one exception of this rule is when using a `SpriteBatch`.
+An fps counter should always be rendered in from of the game world.
-The entries of the `SpriteBatch` have an individual order which determines the order of drawing.
+In an orthographic perspective the player might be rendered in front or in the back of a tree depending on his position.

 ### Sprites and Frames